-The first step to having a faster website is to simply get a better hosting plan.
+The first step to having a faster website is to simply get a better hosting service.
 A lot of hosting companies offer plans based on things like how much bandwidth you have.
-Bandwidth is the rate of data transfer, so if you have a better bandwidth, your website will load faster.
+Bandwidth is the rate of data transfer, so if you have better bandwidth, your website will load faster.
 Thus, getting a better plan is a surefire way of getting a faster website with minimal work.

 Of course, it does cost quite a bit more.
 That’s why it’s not exactly suitable for those of you on a budget.
 Try checking your web hosting service’s website, and check if a better plan is within your budget.

 Some good web hosts are SiteGround and Bluehost.
 If you’re using WordPress, then DreamHost is also really good.

 As we’ve mentioned before, cache is just data that is stored locally on your user’s computer, usually temporarity, in order to load stuff up faster.

 Essentially what happens is the client usually needs to request the server for files and data.
 If the data is previously cached, however, it doesn’t need to do that, and instead can just load it from the local storage.